 "Affiliate Relationships Code" refers to the Affiliate Relationships Code for Electricity Distributors and Transmitters that was published by the OEB and became effective on April 1, 1999, as amended.

-"AIF" refers to the Corporation's Annual Information Form.
+"AIF" refers to the Corporation's Annual Information Form for the year ended December 31, 2014.